SHIVAM-KUMAR-59/JAVA-OOPS/src/com/shivam/introduction/Readme.md

    }
    ```

+- ## Objects
-- **Objects** --> An object is an instance of a class.
+- An object is an instance of a class.
 It represents a real-world entity with:
   - State: The data or attributes of the object, represented by fields in the class.
   - Behavior: The actions the object can perform, defined by methods in the class.
   - Objects are the building blocks of object-oriented programming (OOP) and are used to encapsulate data and behavior together.
 - Key Characteristics of Objects
   - Identity: A unique reference or name that distinguishes one object from another.
   - State: The values of an object's fields (attributes) at a given time.